Merry week before Christmas, gentle reader.

 - Transfer sheets to a wire rack to cool.

 I didn’t include my addition in the recipe–but here’s what I did.
 I toasted a cup of pecans in my cast iron pan, on medium-low heat, in 1 Tb of butter, for about 5 minutes or until those babies were smelling pretty irresistible, and they were nicely browned.
 Then I pressed one toasted buttery pecan half on top of each cookie dough ball.
 (The broken pieces, I ate.
-Because you can’t have broken pieces on the cookies, can you?)
+Because you can’t have broken pieces on the cookies now, can you?)

 Thanks for popping in.
 And happy baking!